-i’ve been logging stuff on record.club for a while—it’s basically letterboxd but for music. lots of cool ppl, useful recommendations, high review quality.
+i’ve been logging stuff on record.club for a while. it’s basically the letterboxd energy but for music, with thoughtful people and consistently good recommendations.

 // nope